Some Lives Should Be Recorded

 I tend to focus on business, but a career in medicine, the arts, public service or sport can carry just as much consequence as anything that happens in a boardroom.
 What matters is the connection between the story and the people it's written for.

-Private Record
+Private Memoir

 Public Memoir